This is a list of some of the major tools used in this unit.

 - The video The Flipped classroom model (MADDrawProductions 2012) provides and simple but useful description of a flipped classroom.

-- This report, Good practice report: Blended learning (Partridge et al 2011) provides a summative evaluation of the good practices and key outcomes for teaching and learning from completed ALTC projects and fellowships relating to blended learning.
+- This report, Good practice report: Blended learning (PDF 1101KB), (Partridge et al 2011) provides a summative evaluation of the good practices and key outcomes for teaching and learning from completed ALTC projects and fellowships relating to blended learning.
 It includes a literature review of the good practices and key outcomes for teaching and learning from national and international research and identifies areas in which further work or development are appropriate.

 The following may be useful if you would like to understand transitional pedagogies more.